Skip to main content

 descriptionstring?Optional description of what the meter tracks

-unitstringLabel for the metric unit (e.g. requests, tokens, calls)
+unitstringLabel for the metric unit (e.g. requests)

 statusenumactive or archived